 Which brings us to Acceptance.
-Surrender is that moment when we take our ego’s hands off the wheel and we find, often reluctantly, that our car is heading in a different direction, like that current Mark Nepo spoke of.
-Nepo says after surrendering into the flow, that we can practice acceptance when we find that we’ve “run into driftwood, or a stone, or you run into the bank”.
+Surrender is that moment when we take our ego’s hands off the wheel and we find, often reluctantly, that our car is heading in a different direction, like that current Nepo spoke of.
+He says after surrendering into the flow, that we can practice acceptance when we find that we’ve “run into driftwood, or a stone, or you run into the bank”.
 He believes that accepting that block, the interference or stalemate, allows us a moment to look at the bigger picture and perhaps view our lives from a completely different angle.

 “When life gives you lemons, make lemonade.” – Elbert Hubbard

-Teresa Bruni says that whilst facing her own health crisis, she read an article by a psychologist suffering with the same illness, whose advice was to never accept the illness.
-Bruni says that she had tried this approach for many years and made her feel like she was in a never-ending battle.
+Teresa Bruni says that whilst facing her own health crisis, read an article by a psychologist suffering with the same illness, whose advice was to never accept the illness.
+Bruni says that she had tried this approach for many years but it made her feel like she was in a never-ending battle.
 When Bruni surrendered, and accepted where she was and asked, “Okay, this is where I am.
 I accept it.
 Now what?”, her health began to improve.

 As Bernhard discovered, surrender and then acceptance did not improve her physical health, but it did improve her mental health.
 They were the keys that helped her to live her new kind of life, with more meaning and peace.